shaloo/docs.arcana/docs/intro/index.md

 === "{{config.extra.arcana.gasless_sdk_name}}"

     The {{config.extra.arcana.gasless_sdk_name}} enables gasless transactions in third-party browser-based wallets.
 It is meant for Web3 apps that do not wish to use the social login feature but only the gasless feature.
-Before integrating with the {{config.extra.arcana.gasless_sdk_name}} developers must configure gasless usage, set up gas tanks and whitelist operations using the {{config.extra.arcana.dashboard_name}}.
+Before integrating with the {{config.extra.arcana.gasless_sdk_name}} developers must configure gasless usage, set up gas tanks, and whitelist operations using the {{config.extra.arcana.dashboard_name}}.

 !!! note "Already using {{config.extra.arcana.company_name}} SDKs?"